 It’s essential to know where your team stands in relation to these 5 steps before considering which areas to focus on first; especially if you are considering bringing in a team coach to help you.

-Please get in touch for a free team health check by contacting me on 07790973723 or email me: firstname.lastname@example.org.
+Please get in touch for a free high-performing team assessment by contacting me on 07790973723 or email me: firstname.lastname@example.org.

 Hawkins, P (2017) Leadership Team Coaching, Kogan Page